 A working relationship has been established with the AACA Library and Research Center since 2004 for the storage and access of all items in the LMCF library collection.
-Information is available on line at aacalibrary.org; contacting the library at 717 534-2082; or by visiting in person at 501 W. Governor Road, Hershey, Pennsylvania, Monday thru Saturday, 8 a.m. to 4 p.m.
+Information is available on line at aacalibrary.org; contacting the library at 717 534-2082; or by visiting in person at the new AACA Library location 800 W. Hersheypark Drive, Hershey, Pennsylvania, Monday thru Saturday, 8 a.m. to 4 p.m.

 Donations of any Lincoln motor car related items including sales brochures, service manuals, historical documentation, factory photos, books, advertisements, etc. from the Leland-Lincoln Motor Company era of 1917 through current era are always welcome.
 If more information is needed, go to the "Contact Us" link.

 The LMCF is dedicated to preserving and sharing everything related to the history of the Lincoln motor car to tell the story and heritage of the Lincoln brand for future generations.